wakesurfer/terraform-meetup/README.md

 4. Get the Credentials for an instance in the Oracle Cloud (provided at the meetup)
 5. Create the public/private keys required to access the Oracle Cloud
 6. Add the configuration details for your instance to Terraforms environment script
-7. Test the Terraform sample scripts
+7. Test a simple Terraform script to verify your installation

+## Installation and setup for Windows	##

 ## 1. Install Terraform on your machine ##
 Download Terraform from https://www.terraform.io/downloads.html.